iHawke/kontext/README.md

     kontext -n -

     "-n -", a 'dash' sets the name-space back to default.
-These commands replaces this kubectl command: kubectl config set-context --current --namespace=kong
+These commands replaces this kubectl command:

+    kubectl config set-context --current --namespace=kong

+<h3>Missing config file</h3>

+If your kubeconfig file is not "$USER_HOME/.kube/config" but "/etc/config" then set the "KONTEXT_FILE" env var:

+    export KONTEXT_FILE=/etc/config

+And then run "kontext"...

 <h3> Installation </h3>